-6.2.3 Legal bodies registered quoted on a regulated market
+6.2.3 Legal bodies quoted on a regulated market

-- 186. In order for a financial services business to consider the legal body as the principal to be identified, it must obtain documentation which confirms: - obtain documentation which confirms the legal body is eitherthe legal body is a collective investment scheme regulated by the Commission; or - the legal body is quoted on a regulated market (or is a wholly owned subsidiary of such a legal body); and must identify and verify authorised signatories who have authority to operate an account or to give the financial services business instructions concerning the use or transfer of funds or assets.
+- 186. In order for a financial services business to consider the legal body as the principal to be identified, it must obtain documentation which confirms: - the legal body is a collective investment scheme regulated by the Commission; or - the legal body is quoted on a regulated market (or is a wholly owned subsidiary of such a legal body); and must identify and verify authorised signatories who have authority to operate an account or to give the financial services business instructions concerning the use or transfer of funds or assets.